Worship

 Continue to look on the board for any updates.
 The following schedules seek your time.

-CPC Food Pantry.
+CPC Food Pantry

-• Flour
+• Flour (Maseca preferred)

 • Sugar (1 or 2 lb. bags)